The Computational Advantage of MIP* Vanishes in the Presence of Noise

+Notice that this process significantly reduces the dimension of $\randP^{(\textrm{Apprx})}$ to a constant.
+To round such a randomized strategy back to a valid POVM strategy, we first need to reduce the number of Gaussian variables from $O(n)$ to a constant, which is the most difficult step.
+In this paper, we avoid the use of a crude union bound as in~\cite{qin2021nonlocal}, by taking the distribution of the questions into account.
+Furthermore, we manage to ensure that the expectation of the distance from a random operator in the intermediate step to positive matrices after the Gaussian dimension reduction step is independent of the question size.
+Then the inverse of the invariance principle allows us to round the randomized strategy back to a valid POVM strategy only acting on constantly many qubits.
+The improvements in the Gaussian dimension reduction step give us the improved bound.

-where $S$ is the original strategy and $S^{(\textrm{Smooth})}$ is the smoothed strategy.
-Moreover, such a transformation exponentially saves the length of the certificate.
-It only contains a polynomial number of coefficients since $d$ is a constant.
-Nonetheless, the smoothed strategy is only a {\em \pseudostrategy}, probably not a valid strategy because these smoothed operators may not form valid POVMs.
+This upper bound has already yielded an $\NEXP$ algorithm, where the certificate is an {\em exponential-sized} description of the strategy.
+To design a more efficient nondeterministic algorithm, we need to further compress the certificate to polynomial length.
+To compress the certificate, we first smoothen again the strategy by introducing additional noise as in the proof of the upper bound of $D$ to remove all the high-degree terms.
+Such a transformation exponentially reduces the length of the certificate.
+The smoothed strategy only contains a polynomial number of coefficients since the maximal degree is a constant.
+Nonetheless, the smoothed strategy is only a {\em \pseudostrategy}, probably not a valid strategy because these smoothed operators may not be positive semidefinite and thus do not form valid POVMs.
 The prover sends the description of a \pseudostrategy~to the verifier, which is of polynomial length.
-The verifier performs a test on the given certificate, including the following steps, with the aim of testing that it is close to a valid strategy that gives a high winning probability. \begin{enumerate} \item Check that the pseudo-POVM elements contained in the \pseudostrategy~still sum up to the identity. \item Compute the winning probability of the \pseudostrategy. \item Check that all the operators in the \pseudostrategy~are close to being positive semidefinite. \end{enumerate} Item 1 is straightforward.
+The verifier performs a test on the given certificate to see if it is close to a valid strategy that gives a high winning probability with the following steps: \begin{enumerate} \item Check that the pseudo-POVM elements contained in the \pseudostrategy~still sum up to the identity. \item Compute and check the winning probability of the \pseudostrategy. \item Check that all the operators in the \pseudostrategy~are close to being positive semidefinite. \end{enumerate} Item 1 is straightforward.
 For item 2, notice that $\Tr\br{\P_i\otimes\P_j}\psi=\delta_{i,j} c_i$, where $c_0=1$ and $c_1=c_2=c_3=\rho$.
 Thus for any degree-$d$ operators $A,B$, we have